 Multicultural Postdoctoral Residency

-Due to the unique professional development needs of Postdoctoral Residents, we encourage involvement in numerous forms of training and supervision of psychology interns and practicum counselors.
-Postdoctoral residents attend Social Justice & Outreach Seminar, have the opportunity to co-lead Group Supervision of pre-doctoral interns, attend a Supervision of Supervision seminar, and provide secondary supervision (30 minutes per week) to a practicum counselor (during one semester).
+Due to the unique professional development needs of Post-doctoral Residents, we encourage involvement in numerous forms of training and supervision of interns and practicum counselors.
+Post-doctoral residents attend Social Justice & Outreach Seminar, Diversity Discussion Group, attend a Supervision of Supervision or Professional Development seminar, provide (with a licenced psychologist) supervision to the psychology intern group supervision, and may have the opportunity to provide secondary supervision (30 minutes per week) to a practicum counselor (during one semester).

 Multicultural Postdoctoral Residency Emphasis Area

 Due to CAPS' commitment to the development of practitioners who promote social justice and consistently work from a multicultural lens, postdoctoral residents are provided supervision and training as they develop an area of focus related to a specific cultural group or topic related to multiculturalism and diversity.
-The multicultural postdoctoral resident is expected to engage in the following activities as part of increasing their competency regarding the selected area of focus.
-The primary supervisor will provide support and guidance throughout these steps.
+The multicultural postdoctoral resident is expected to engage in these activities as part of increasing their competency regarding the selected area of focus.
+The training coordinator, primary supervisor, and/or project mentor will provide support and guidance throughout these steps.

 There are four major component areas of the Training Program.
 These areas are Cultural Diversity, Training (including Supervision), Direct Service, and Indirect Service.

-Social Justice and Outreach Seminar: The Social Justice and Outreach Seminar during the Fall semester is led by a licensed psychologist.
-Trainees will discuss the role of Psychologists in addressing social justice issues that may prevent or alleviate mental health struggles; explore the relationship between social justice and the development of outreach services and programs; and may help in developing specialization areas in which they focus their outreach efforts (e.g., LGBT student services, cross-cultural center, international students, substance abuse, eating disorders and body image, suicide prevention).
-Psychology interns are combined with advanced practicum counselors and postdoctoral residents for this experience.
-It is the Training Committee's philosophy that including a diverse group of individuals (including diversity in training levels) enriches the discussion.
-Psychology interns benefit from learning of the outreach experiences of the Multicultural Postdoctoral Residents and may have opportunities to collaborate with the Residents on projects.
+Social Justice and Outreach Seminar: The Social Justice and Outreach Seminar occurs during the Fall semester and is led by a licensed psychologist.
+Trainees will discuss the role of Psychologists in addressing social justice issues that may prevent or alleviate mental health struggles; explore the relationship between social justice and the development of outreach services and programs; and may help in developing specialization areas in which they focus their outreach and group efforts (e.g., LGBT student services, cross-cultural center, international students, substance abuse, eating disorders and body image, suicide prevention).

 Supervisor assignments for the Fall semester are made by the Training Committee.
 All trainees are required to change supervisors during the second semester to obtain a breadth of orientations, techniques, and styles.
 For the second semester, trainees' preferences for supervisors are solicited and considered in assignments made by the Training Committee.
 Every effort is made to match requests.